-Founded nearly 200 years ago in 1824, Rensselaer Polytechnic Institute is the United States’ first technological research university.
+Founded nearly 200 years ago in 1824, Rensselaer Polytechnic Institute (RPI) is the United States’ first technological research university.
 The school was founded on the principle that science should be brought into everyday life, and this principle remains relevant to the school even to this day.
-Rensselaer Polytechnic Institute is well-known for its top-ranked engineering program, which holds a spot among the top 40 in the United States according to U.S. News Rankings.
+RPI is well-known for its top-ranked engineering program, which holds a spot among the top 40 in the United States according to U.S. News Rankings.

 This year, Rensselaer Polytechnic’s question(s) are as follows:

-The first section lists two questions that are REQUIRED of ALL applicants.
-The first of these required questions follows the general question “why school (RPI)?”; the second question asks you to describe an activity or work experience that is important to you.
-The rest of RPI’s essays are contingent upon which program you choose to apply to and follow the same general question: “why x major?”.
-For this reason, we will provide you with a single guide on how to answer any type of “why s major” prompt RPI’s different program departments require.
+The first section lists two questions that are required of all applicants.
+The first of these required questions follows the general question “Why this school?”; the second question asks you to describe an activity or work experience that is important to you.
+The rest of the essays are contingent upon which program you choose to apply to and follow the same general question: “Why X major?”
+For this reason, we will provide you with a single guide on how to answer any type of “Why this major?” prompt RPI’s different program departments require.